 Key Changes in CTET Exam Syllabus 2026

-There are many changes in CTET 2026 syllabus.
-This is because CBSE intends to align the latest NCRT curriculum with the exam and primarily focus on conceptual subjects and application-oriented questioning.
-Check the points below to understand the latest changes in syllabus and pattern for the exam in 2026.
+There were many changes in the CTET 2026 syllabus.
+This is because CBSE intends to align the latest NCERT curriculum with the exam and primarily focus on conceptual subjects and application-oriented questioning.
+Check the points below to understand the latest changes in the syllabus and pattern for the exam in 2026.

 Key changes for 2026

-- The new syllabus for 2026 is as per the current NCERT syllabus for classes 6th to 8th.
+- The new syllabus for 2026 was as per the current NCERT syllabus for classes 6th to 8th.

-- You can also predict that more of the exam questions will be based on testing conceptual abilities.
+- Most of the exam questions were based on testing conceptual abilities.

 - The exam pattern is the same as previous years, with 150 MCQs conducted in an offline format.

-- For 2026, the CTET exam is still divided into two papers.
+- For 2026, the CTET exam was still divided into two papers.
 It generally includes Paper 1 for primary teaching and Paper 2 for upper primary teaching.

 Also Read: CTET Exam Dates